Dance Faculty

 About

-Called “gifted” by The New Yorker and “an elegant, sensitive thinker” by The New York Times, Aynsley Vandenbroucke has been choreographing, curating, and creating spaces for dance in New York since 2000.
-A Laban Movement Analyst, she is passionate about the role of movement and embodiment in every aspect of life.
-She sees dance (whether in choreographing or teaching) as a way to explore fundamental human questions and find new perspectives at the unlikely intersections of different fields and modes of thought.
-Some recent explorations have included making written dances, looking at the political implications of finding one’s own physical grounding, and using Thomas Aquinas’s “Unmoved Mover” proof from the Summa Theologica to complicate an exercise of transitioning from stillness to motion.
-She’s taught at Princeton since 2011 where she’s developed innovative courses including “Being and Doing” and “Power, Structure, and the Human Body” and also Performance Lab, which brings together students across the arts to create new work.
+A Laban Movement Analyst, Aynsley is passionate about the role of movement and embodiment in every aspect of life.
+She sees dance (whether in writing, choreographing, or teaching) as a way to explore fundamental human questions and find new perspectives at the unlikely intersections of different fields and modes of thought.
+Some recent explorations have included making written dances, thinking about the movement of language within dementia, and using religious, philosophical, and political texts to explore embodied transitions between stillness and movement.

 Campus Address